the7dorks/the7dorks.github.io/_posts/2021-11-29-testing-pnuematic-holder.md

 ###### Reflect

-It worked as well as we could have hoped.
-The issue of releasing the mobile goal still exists, but otherwise, this design seems like it will work.
+<mark>It worked as well as we could have hoped.</mark> The issue of releasing the mobile goal still exists, but otherwise, this design seems like it will work.